-The WDATCP Pesticide Special Registrations program responds to emergency and non-emergency pest management needs of Wisconsin’s agricultural producers and others.
-Most requests pertain to minor food crops, such as cranberries and ginseng, where effective pesticide products are not yet available.
+The DATCP Pesticide Special Registrations program responds to emergency and non-emergency pest management needs of Wisconsin’s agricultural producers.
+Most requests pertain to minor food crops, such as cranberries and onions, where effective pesticide products are not yet available.

-The department processes requests for two types of requests: emergency exemptions and special local need (SLN) registrations.
+The department processes two types of requests for pest control: emergency exemptions and special local need (SLN) registrations.

 Visit this web page for a list of Section 18 emergency exemptions and Section 24(c)/SLN registrations currently authorized for Wisconsin.

 FIFRA Section 18 Emergency Exemption Program Training Resource